Nozbe/NoOffice.org/_book/lean.md

 ### Trick 5.
 Show off your improvements.

 This is something we need to practice more in our team.
-Record a short video o screen capture of how you've optimized something or you've reduced the number of steps to getting your task done.
+Record a short video or screen capture of how you've optimized something or you've reduced the number of steps to getting your task done.
 Record a short video where you quickly explain what was frustrating, how you went about fixing it and how it works now after you've improved it.

 > Basically, show the before and after video.
 This is the most impactful thing you can do.